flavell-lab/WormFeatureDetector.jl/README.md

 A collection of heuristics for locating various features of the worm.

+## Prerequisites

+This package requires you to have previously installed the `FlavellBase.jl`, `ImageDataIO.jl`, and `MHDIO.jl` packages from the `flavell-lab` github repository.

 ## Worm curvature similarity heuristic

 ### Worm head location, and cropping